Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Charge Transport Capacity in Interacting Models

 \subsubsection{Charge transport capacity in the MBL regime}

-Now, for the rest of the paper, we turn our attention to what is presumed to be deep in the MBL phase: here, for $J = 0.1$, we refer to disorder strengths $W>8$, with $W\geq 4-6$ being the literature estimated transition.
+Now, for the rest of the paper, we turn our attention to what is presumed to be deep in the MBL phase: here, for $J = 0.1$, we refer to disorder strengths $W>8$, with $W\geq 4-6$ being the literature estimated lower-bound for the transition.

 Observing Fig.~\ref{fig:ctcb_main_results_J_01}(a), surprisingly, even for the largest disorder strengths tested (up to $W=12$, which is presumed to be very deep into the MBL phase), $\mathbb{E}[\ctc]$ continues to grow at an increasing rate with $L$.
 This increasing growth cannot continue forever, as the CTC is upper-bounded by $L$, highlighting significant finite-size effects at play.
 In Fig.~\ref{fig:ctcb_main_results_J_01}(b), we show the same data as in (a), but with a logarithmic scale on the $y$-axis.
 From this plot, two very counterintuitive features emerge at strong disorder: First, the CTC increases apparently exponentially with $L$.
 This observation is starkly different from the CTC of the Anderson insulator, where the disorder-averaged CTC shows signs of saturation in the Anderson insulator at these same small system sizes $L\leq 16$ for the same disorder strengths.
 A comparison of the data between the two cases can be found in Fig.~\ref{fig:comparison_mbl_anderson}.
 Second, the rate of the exponential growth shows little apparent dependence on $W$, evidenced by the slopes appearing identical across $W$ for the strong disorder regime.
 This is particularly counterintuitive, since one would expect some suppression of this growth at larger disorder strengths.\footnote{Note, however, that the dependence of the localization length on $W$ is rather weak for large $W$, cf.\ the ansatz